YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

    - Check that the blockage is removed from the list
    - Check that the blockage is removed from the map
    - Verify the blockage count updates
+   - Verify no error messages appear if deletion succeeds (even with network issues)

 6. **Test error handling**
    - Try to delete a blockage that doesn't exist (if possible)
-   - Verify an error message is displayed
+   - Verify appropriate error messages are displayed for real failures
+   - Verify the application handles network errors gracefully

 ### Expected Results